 Yes, it’s hard to believe that such a statement would come from a travel agent.
 But it’s a statement that needs to be recognized.
-Individuals infected with the Coronavirus can be contagious at least a week before they start showing symptoms.
-When you travel, be it local, regional, or international, you have the potential of spreading the Coronavirus.
-When you board a flight, a train, a bus, or a cruise ship, you are sharing highly confined spaces with a large number of other travelers, putting both yourself and others at high-risk.
+Individuals infected with the Coronavirus can be contagious for at least a week before they start showing symptoms.
+When you travel, be it locally, regionally, or internationally, you have the potential to spread the Coronavirus.
+When you board a flight, a train, a bus, or a cruise ship, you are sharing highly confined spaces with a large number of other travelers, putting both yourself and others at high risk.
 There are also strict regulations in effect that require a two-week self-isolation for any traveler returning from outside Canada, with penalties reaching up to $750,000 if those rules are ignored.

 3. Plan Ahead

 Don’t wait for the Coronavirus pandemic to resolve itself before you plan for your future.
 Consider this time as an opportunity to start planning ahead, especially if life was busy before.
 You’ve got tons of time to start planning some productive ideas for your new life-side-up.
 What plans did you have prior to the Coronavirus outbreak?
 What can you do in the midst of the Coronavirus pandemic to help you achieve those targets?